dinanabila/mcgg-dataset/README.md

 - Map hero usage to roles/factions for synergy analysis
 - Analyze the strategic impact of specific card attributes
 - Cluster or group cards/heroes by characteristics (e.g., all economy-boosting cards)

+## 🏗️ Collection Methodology
+**Manual Data Entry**
+All data was entered manually into a spreadsheet.